ccarvel/digitalscholarship/step_1a_azure.md

 <img src="https://github.com/ccarvel/handprint/raw/master/.graphics/azure-create-computer-vision.png">
 </p>

 Fill in the blanks in this form.
-Give the service a name (for your own organizational purposes), keep the "Free Trial", and for the location, make sure to select `West US`.
+Give the service a name (for your own organizational purposes), keep the "Free Trial", and for the location, make sure to select `East US`.
 For the pricing tier, select the F0 free option.
 For the "Resource group", click on the "Create new" link below the blank and create a new resource name &ndash; it can be anything that makes sense, such as "Handprint" or "OCR test" or whatever.

 Finally, after the form is done, you should be able to click on the resource name in your Azure Dashboard.
 This should lead to a page that looks somewhat like this: